Chart Color Schemes

 In terms of cultural diversity, Andrews Farm records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Andrews Farm's cultural diversity was above average, with 18.1% born overseas and 14.7% speaking a language other than English at home.
-Christianity was the main religion, comprising 34.6%.
-The 'Other' religious category had a higher representation in Andrews Farm at 1.3%, compared to Greater Adelaide's 1.8%.
+Andrews Farm's cultural diversity was above average, with 18.1% of its population born overseas and 14.7% speaking a language other than English at home.
+Christianity was the predominant religion in Andrews Farm, making up 34.6% of its population.
+Notably, the 'Other' religious category comprised 1.3%, slightly higher than Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity